-(Not eligible for State Fair) Judged: Saturday, July 10 at 11:00am Check-in: Thursday, July 8, between 4:00-8:00pm (see your clubs check in time pg.
-4)
+(Not eligible for State Fair) Judged: Saturday at 11:00am Check-in: Thursday, between 4:00-7:00pm

-- BICYCLE I Exhibitors will draw three situations from a bag that relate to activities from Level 1 and discuss/explain all three with the judge.
+BICYCLE I - Exhibitors will draw three situations from a bag that relate to activities from Level 1 and discuss/explain all three with the judge.
 Situations may include: Selecting bicycle safety equipment; Demonstrate how to fit a helmet; Identify bike parts and their functions; Selecting the right size bike; How to check bicycle tires, brakes, and chains; Recognizing traffic signs and their meaning; General discussion of bicycling hazards; and Items to consider when planning a bike trip.
-Exhibitors do not bring their bicycle. - BICYCLE II Exhibitors will draw three situations from a bag that relate to activities from Level 2 and discuss/explain all three with the judge.
-Situations may include: Factors to consider when choosing a bike; Comparing tire pressure, valve type, and tread; Steps in fixing a flat tire; Steps to follow when cleaning, lubricating, and replacing a bike chain; Evaluating the braking system on a bicycle; Factors to consider when mapping out a bike route; Rules for smart biking; and Planning a menu for an allday bike ride.
+Exhibitors do not bring their bicycle.

+BICYCLE II - Exhibitors will draw three situations from a bag that relate to activities from Level 2 and discuss/explain all three with the judge.
+Situations may include: Factors to consider when choosing a bike; Comparing tire pressure, valve type, and tread; Steps in fixing a flat tire; Steps to follow when cleaning, lubricating, and replacing a bike chain; Evaluating the braking system on a bicycle; Factors to consider when mapping out a bike route; Rules for smart biking; and Planning a menu for an all-day bike ride.
 Exhibitors do not bring their bicycle.